alang100/2023_Capstone_MANET/README.md

 The repository contains our final submission for our capstone project which was completed in May 2023.

+I was project lead and responsible for the coding and development of Phase 2 and Phase 3 of the project.
+The final project outcome was a High Distinction for all individuals in the team.

 ## Introduction and Description of the Project

 A Mobile Ad Hoc Network (MANET) is a type of wireless network where several devices, such as radios, smartphones, laptops, cars, drones, or sensors, communicate directly without needing any pre-existing or centralized infrastructure.
 MANETs are self-configuring and self-maintained by their nodes, making them ideal for situations where existing network infrastructure is damaged, unavailable, or not possible such as in disaster-stricken areas, military operations, or remote regions.